lottapispa/Connect-Four-tiralabra/documentation/weeklyreport3.md

 Figuring out how to check the rack for wins diagonally was really hard.
 It was also difficult to find possible next moves, so it took a long time.
 I don't really understand how to do unit testing for user inputs.

 ### Questions
 Should I add instructions to the game itself before it starts or is it enough to have them in the github repository user guide?
+Is class GameStatus getting too big, should I move some functions to a new class?